Morzep

 Let’s dig deeper and examine the best financial advice for college students.

-Setting Financial Goals
+Setting Financial Goals and Having a College Budget

 What would you like to accomplish in the short run?
 How about the long run?
 Pay off your student loans fast?
 Generate some extra savings?
 Start paying your bills on time?
 All of these goals are important, even if they seem like baby steps.
-Conquering one challenge will give you the confidence required to tackle the next and be braver with your financial goals.

 The first step towards coming up with a budget is tracking your current expenses over the course of one month.
 Grab a notebook and record every single dollar you spend.
 Chances are that you’ll be shocked by the amount dedicated to non-essentials.

-• Make sure you have enough money to cover the essentials first;
+• Make sure you have enough money to cover the essentials first.

 • Student budgeting should then focus on what to do with the remainder of your money (if there’s any).
-Will you be spending on non-essentials, will you be saving or investing?
+Will you be spending on non-essentials, will you be saving, or investing?

 • If you don’t have enough to cover essentials and have a bit of extra in your monthly budget, you’ll either have to start thinking about cutting expenses or finding an extra income source.